 What led you to the MBA Real Estate Program at Columbia Business School?

-Describe the impact the Real Estate Association (REA) has on your experience at Columbia Business School.
+Tell us more about your role and position in the Real Estate Association, and the impact the REA has on your experience at Columbia Business School.

 Are you a member of student organizations other than the Real Estate Association?
 If so, which?

 I’m VP of Finance for Columbia Women in Business and a member of Columbia Student Investment Management Association, Private Equity Club, and Greater China Society.

 What events or speakers have been most meaningful or impactful to you while in business school?

 One of my goals for my MBA study is to develop a global perspective.
 I found speakers in the Global Real Estate class extremely helpful.
 Working on cases based on real estate projects in different countries and different times, then hearing from people behind the cases explaining their thought process of the investment decisions and their views of the current market is a great learning experience.
 I also enjoyed the Community Is Contagious (a slack channel started by students during quarantine) events, especially the “Ask an Indian/Chinese/American/Korean/Arab” series.
 I found it fascinating to learn about different cultures and countries from our own professors and students.

 How has your first year at CBS prepared you for your summer internship?